 Our low 16:1 faculty-to-student ratio means you’ll get the personal attention you need to succeed.
 Professors — not grad students — teach all your classes, and tutoring is available when you need it.
 You might also want to consider living in the Romance Language House, where there are often other Italian speakers eager to use their growing skills.
 The Italian language conversation table (Tavola italiana) meets weekly in the Chariton Room of Missouri Hall.
 Italian language students and speakers of all levels meet for dinner with other Romance language speakers and the residents of Truman’s Romance Language House.

-The official Truman State University Italian Club, C.I.A.O.
-(Club for Italian Appreciation and Outreach) was founded in 2003.
-Events include guest speakers from Italy, cultural trivia nights, Italian games, informational sessions about study abroad opportunities in Italy, and many more!
-See our Fall 2017 newsletter HERE for more information and follow us on Facebook for updates about upcoming events: www.facebook.com/CIAOtruman.
+Truman’s official Italian Club, C.I.A.O.
+(Club for Italian Appreciation and Outreach) plans events including guest speakers from Italy, cultural trivia nights, Italian games, informational sessions about study abroad opportunities in Italy.
+See our Fall 2017 newsletter HERE for more information and follow us on Facebook for updates about upcoming events.

 Our Italian language students have the opportunity to participate in a pen pal exchange with Italian high school and university students.
 Over the course of the semester, students enrolled in 100-level courses participate in a series of guided email exchanges on a specific set of cultural and grammar topics.
 Our pen pals are encouraged to continue their conversations by email and Skype outside of class as well, and intermediate language students also have the opportunity to participate in the program.
 The students created the following video: Un tour virtuale della Truman.

 Experience Italian culture first-hand and hone your language skills by studying abroad in Italy over the summer, for a semester, or for an entire academic year.
 See the Study Abroad Office for more information.

 For more information, please contact the chair or a committee member: